Baptism and Marriage Registers for the Ballyoughter Area

 The Representative Church Body (RCB) Library is the official archive of record for Church of Ireland records that survived the fire in the Public Record Office in 1922.

-A major initiative of the RCB’s Library is the Anglican Record Project.
-This team on this project is currently digitising the registers of baptism, marriage, and burial from Church of Ireland parishes.
-At the time of publication of this website, the Church of Ireland records for the Ballyoughter area are not available online but those records that are available may be viewed in person unless the document is too fragile.
-You may check on the projects’ progress on the Representative Church Body website.
+A major initiative of the RCB’s Library is the Anglican Record Project, an ongoing RCB Library initiative to digitise surviving Church of Ireland parish registers, including records of baptism, marriage and burial.
+As of the latest available information, the Church of Ireland records for the Ballyoughter area are not available online but those records that are available may be viewed in person unless the document is too fragile.